-Diagnosing head lice is done by identifying live lice or nits within 1/4 inch of the scalp.
-Eggs and lice can be seen with the naked eye; however, the use of a hand lens or microscope may help to confirm the identification.
+Diagnosing head lice is done by identifying the presence of live lice or nits within 1/4-inch of the scalp.
+Identification of eggs and lice with the naked eye is possible; however, the use of a hand lens or microscope may help to confirm the identification.